deepworks-net/github.toolkit/docs/actions/version-calculation/index.md

 # Version Calculation Action

-This reusable action calculates the next version number based on Git tags and commit history.
-It follows semantic versioning principles where the patch number represents the number of commits since the last release.
+This action calculates the next version number based on Git tags and commit history, adhering to semantic versioning.
+The patch number reflects the count of commits since the last release.

 ## Usage